-The reductions on lead-time, however, were still below the organizational targets.
-An interesting observation in Table 2 is that the percentage of backorders produced by the BPISS model reported an increase of nearly 10%, a situation that contradicts the assumptions made in Step Two.
-A possible reason that causes this situation is that the minimum product stock level used in the model (10 products) produces a greater number of backorders.
+The results of the to-be BPISS model reported a significant reduction in the total lead times, in particular, backorder lead times.
+These reductions in lead-time, however, were still below the organizational targets.
+An interesting observation is that the percentage of backorders produced by the to-be BPISS model, which includes IS functionality, reported an increase of 9.6% contrary of what it was expected.
+A possible reason that may give rise to this situation may be related to the product stock levels.
+The minimum product stock level used in the model (10 products) produces a greater number of backorders.
 This event, though, does not affect backorder lead-time because the new system schedules delivery times in a more accurate manner than the manual system.
-Experimenting with the BPISS model showed that a possible way of reducing backorders and consequently lead time is to increment the minimum stock level for each product.
-The results suggested a minimum stock level of 100 items for each product reduced the number of backorders having only 5% of backorders.
+The results obtained from the BPISS model showed that a possible way of reducing backorders and consequently lead times is to increment the minimum stock level for each product.